 This honors course will cover the main components of Newtonian (Classical) Mechanics in more depth and rigor than the college prep class.
-A double lab period will be held once every six-day cycle.
 Topics include the scientific method, measurement, graphing, 1-dimensional motion, free-fall, vectors, projectile motion, and Newton's laws of motion, work, energy, and momentum.
 Additional topics include circular motion, simple harmonic motion, and simple machines.
 Math is an important tool used in physics, and this class will require algebra as well as trigonometry.